THE ELWICK FAMILY

-Elwick has been in the Reay family for almost 100 years, bought in 1923 by Robin’s Grandfather.
-It is about 500 acres & grows wheat, barley & oilseed rape.
-We fatten about 550 bullocks, inside in winter & on the grass in summer.
-We also have approximately 700 breeding ewes which lamb outside in April.
+The farm is 500 acres & grows wheat, barley & oilseed rape.
+We have 700 beef cattle, inside in winter & on the grass in summer.
+We also have 900 breeding ewes which lamb outside in April.
 We cut grass in June for Silage, this being the winter feed for the cattle.
 At busy times, silage making or harvest, there may be some noise from big machinery going about, occasionally at night in harvest.
 We apologise for this but work has to go on if the weather says so!
-Very little or sometimes no livestock is inside in the summer months but can be seen in the surrounding fields.
-Smeafield, the next door farm is roughly the same size & is owned by Family.
+We are tenants of Smeafield, the next door farm.
 The properties are farmed together & stretch right to the sea, this area is tidal mudflats.

 IN THE BEGINNING